FridayPush/activity-schema-utils/README.md

 - `cookiecutter-dbt-activity-schema/` is a cookiecutter template for adding activity schema models to an existing DBT project.
 These models can be configured to update incrementally enabling large datasets to be modelled a lower cost.

 - `macros/` contains a set of macros enabling SQL users answer questions using activity schemas.
 These macros enable even those who are relatively new to SQL to do sophisticated analyses (for example cohort analysis).
-Currently the macros are written as snowflake stored procedures but in the near future will be converted into DBT macros to take advantage of the upcoming DBT server feature.
+Currently the macros are written as snowflake stored procedures but in future will be converted into DBT macros.

 ## cookiecutter-dbt-activity-schema/

-The cookiecutter templates makes it easy to add a new activity schema to a DBT project.
-The steps below walk through how to add a new model and then how to add new activities to the model:
+The cookiecutter template makes it easy to add a new activity schema to a DBT project.
+The steps below walk through how to create a new model and then how to add new activities to the model:

 1. **Add an activity schema model to a DBT project:**
     1. Install cookiecutter ([installation guide](https://cookiecutter.readthedocs.io/en/latest/installation.html)).